Nimrodda/flutter_nsd/README.md

 make some modifications to your Info.plist file.
 For more info visit: https://developer.apple.com/videos/play/wwdc2020/10110/

+*You don't need to worry about this if you are just testing with a simulator.*

 ## iOS Help needed!

 I'm an Android developer, so it might be that the iOS implementation isn't great.